CGCookie/blender-addon-updater/README.md

   - Type: Bool, e.g. False
   - Default: False
   - Notes: Should be only used for debugging, and always set to false for production
-- **updater_path:** Path location of stored json state file, backups, and staging of installing a new version
+- **updater_path:** Path location of stored JSON state file, backups, and staging of installing a new version
   - Type: String, absolute path location
   - Default: "{path to blender files}/addons/{addon name}/{addon name}_updater/"
 - **verbose:** A debugging setting that prints additional information to the console